ArgonDesign/alogic/doc/fsms.md

 imperative-style statements.
 Statements execute sequentially, according to their execution semantics, which are analogous to similar statements in common imperative programming languages.
-Statements can be classed either as combinatorial statements, or control.
+Statements can be classed either as combinatorial statements, or control statements.
 In a single control unit, there will be a series of combinatorial statements (such as `a += 3'b1;`) followed by a single control statement (such as `fence`).
 For a comprehensive list of statements, see the [statements](statements.md) section of the documentation.